linode/docs/docs/development/go/developing-udp-and-tcp-clients-and-servers-in-go/index.md

 }
 {{< /file >}}

-The `net.Listen()` function, which is what makes that program a TCP server, returns a `Listener` variable, which is a generic network listener for stream-oriented protocols.
+ - The `net.Listen()` function, which is what makes that program a TCP server, returns a `Listener` variable, which is a generic network listener for stream-oriented protocols.

-Notice that it is only after a successful call to `Accept()` that the TCP server can begin interacting with TCP clients.
+ - Notice that it is only after a successful call to `Accept()` that the TCP server can begin interacting with TCP clients.
 The current implementation of the TCP server can only serve the first TCP client that connects to it because the `Accept()` call is outside of the `for` loop.
 Later in this guide you will see the implementation of a concurrent TCP server that can serve multiple TCP clients using goroutines.

-The TCP server uses regular File I/O functions for interacting with TCP clients.
+ - The TCP server uses regular File I/O functions for interacting with TCP clients.
-That interaction takes place inside the `for` loop.
-As soon as the TCP server receives the word `STOP` from the TCP client, it will terminate.
+That interaction takes place inside the endless `for` loop.
+Like the TCP client, as soon as the TCP server receives the word `STOP` from the TCP client, it will terminate.

 ### Using the TCP Client and Server